robinz-labs/rioc-arduino/README.md

 ## How to make a remote-controlled Arduino with RIOC ?

-1. Need an Arduino MEGA or UNO board.
+1. Need an Arduino MEGA or UNO, Nano board.

 2. Open sketch RiocArduino.ino in Arduino IDE and upload the program to the Arduino.